My Email Game (Update)

 - Adding notes to email (without sending mails to myself, but I guess that's the way to do)

-- Outlook Express did its thing but once I tried Eudora, there was no going back unless I had to.
+- Outlook Express did its thin, butt once I tried Eudora, there was no going back unless I had to.

 - With the demise of Eudora I tried BAT! mail, an incredible powerful and ugly mail client and Pegasus Mail - I can't remember it wasn't good.